Dr Oliver Tearle’s reading of Blake’s classic poem

 What should we make of this?
 It’s hard to say.
 Is the poem the patriotic paean to England – its landscape, its Christian foundations, its courage and indomitable spirit?
 Well, perhaps not.

 After all, the finest phrase in the poem, ‘dark Satanic Mills’, tells a different, less rosy story.
 It’s a nod to a key context for Blake’s poetry – indeed, much Romantic poetry – namely, the Industrial Revolution.
-Those dark satanic mills are the mills of industry; Blake may have been specifically thinking of the Albion Flour Mills near his home.
+Those dark satanic mills, as explained here, are the mills of industry; Blake may have been specifically thinking of the Albion Flour Mills near his home.

 Or does it?
 ‘Mills’ here may be metaphorical.
 An alternative interpretation is that the ‘dark Satanic Mills’ refer to churches rather than literal mills, and to institutional religion in particular (of which Blake was not exactly a fan – and no, that’s not meant to be a windmill pun).
 Elsewhere in his poetry, Blake certainly uses mills as a metaphor for the Church of England.
 There would be a delicious irony, after all, in describing churches of all places as satanic mills.